Your privacy matters.

 Stripe is delivered on Amazon Web Services, which provides extensive security control and privacy features.
 Stripe forces HTTPS for all services using TLS, and all card numbers are encrypted at rest with AES-256.
 Stripe, Inc. is certified to PCI Service Provider Level I.

 We use Teachable, a leading online course development platform and service, to host and power our students-only membership website located at courses.lightsfilmschool.com.

+Teachable can integrate with Stripe for customer payments.
+It also can integrate with Mailchimp so customers can be added to our email list and keep in touch.
 On its own, Teachable facilitates account-essential transactional emails for students.
-It also provides some basic user analytics, enabling us to track students’ progress through the indie Filmmaking Program, so that we can provide individualized customer service.
-For example, when a student successfully completes their studies, they’re issued a commemorative certificate celebrating their accomplishment.
+It also provides some basic user analytics, enabling the tracking of students’ progress through the indie Filmmaking Program, which can help to provide individualized customer service.

-We use Typeform to collect and store data provided directly by the consumer.
-Perhaps most notably, Typeform powers the contact form experience on our www.lightsfilmschool.com website.
+We use Typeform to collect and store data provided directly by a consumer.
+For example, Typeform powers Lights Media Collective's primary contact form experience.
 The information provided delivers to Typeform, which triggers an email to Google Workspace, which passes along to Help Scout via a forwarding rule.

 Typeform is hosted in Amazon Web Services (AWS), which provides extensive security control and privacy features.
 Information is encrypted in-transit, end-to-end, using secure TLS cryptographic protocols.
 The Advanced Encryption Standard (AES) is used with a 256-bit key to encrypt data at rest.

 Where and when is information collected?